rrviloria/raymund-pizza/README.md

 3) run `docker-compose up`
 4) visit `http://localhost:8000`

+## Running seed
+Instructions on how to seed data can be seen here https://github.com/rrviloria/raymund-pizza/wiki/Running-seed

+## Running tests
+Instructions on how to seed data can be seen here https://github.com/rrviloria/raymund-pizza/wiki/Running-tests

+## GrahpQL APIs
+Instructions on how to query GraphQL Pizza APIs can be seen here https://github.com/rrviloria/raymund-pizza/wiki/Query-GraphQL-APIs

 ## Additional information

 Package versions are specified in Dockerfile / Pipfile and this is just for refference, but containerised application is using: